Kim Ki-bum: 2010–15: Acting career and departure from SM Entertainment

 In 2010, Kim starred in his second film Jumunjin, released on the January 21.
 It is a love story of a ghost man (Kim) and a girl that lives in the country side.
 From January 26 to March 28, Kim starred in theatrical play A Nap, at Baekam Art Hall in Samseong-dong, Seoul.
 He played a young version of male lead Young-jin with Lee Joo-seung.
 The play is based on a short story of the same name by Park Min-gyu and directed by filmmaker Hur Jin-ho.
 In May 2010 it was confirmed that Kim would neither participate in the fourth album, Bonamana, nor any further Super Junior activities until further notice, as he would be focusing on his acting career.

 In October 2011 Kim played Joseon scholar-official Pak Paengnyeon in historical drama Deep Rooted Tree.

 In May 2012, Kim will star as the male lead Geum Eun-dong in I Love Lee Tae-ri, where he plays a 14-year-old middle school student who goes to a performance of his favorite singer and becomes a man in his 20s, who is the secretary of a haughty heiress, Lee Tae-ri, played by Park Ye-jin.

 Kim will star as Duan Yu in the 2013 Chinese television drama, The Demi-Gods and Semi-Devils and the title character in 2014 Chinese television drama, Lucky Tianbao.

 On August 18, 2015, Kibum announced via his personal SNS that his contract with SM Entertainment had ended.

-2016–present: Return to acting and taking up variety
+2016–2022: Return to acting and taking up variety

 In 2017 Kibum starred in the Chinese film My Kitchen Lover, released on August 25.

 On June 25, 2018, Kibum as an actor signed with Clover Company.

 Kibum was confirmed on Nov 8 to be in the new SBS Plus variety show Two Feet Life.

 In 2020, Kibum starred in his own YouTube Channel, "Yangban Kim Kibum".
 Since his departure from Clover Company, the channel has ceased producing new content.

 On January 13, 2022, it confirmed that Kibum left from Clover Company and signed an exclusive contract with PA Entertainment and plans to accelerate his acting activities in the future, starting with fan meetings in March 2022.

 On May 2, 2022, Kim terminated his contract with PA Entertainment.